IdentityServer/Documentation/docsv2/advanced/owin.md

     * Removes the cookie for the current partial login.
 * `GetRequestId`
     * Returns the current request ID used for logging.
+* `ProcessFederatedSignoutAsync`
+    * Revokes authentication cookies and renders HTML to trigger single signout of all clients.
+This is intended to be used within an iframe when an external, upstream IdP is providing a signout callback to IdentityServer for single signout.